 - Sitz Bath Soak: Taking frequent sitz baths post-delivery is essential for proper healing and to avoid infection.
 It may seem like a tedious task when you have a newborn to care for and milk coming in, but it’s so important to take the time to relax and recover for your own health.
 You can make your own or use a store-bought option with good ingredients.

-- Nipple Cream: With ingredients like shea butter, coconut oil, fermented cod liver oil, and soothing essential oils, this nipple cream from Radiant Life is wonderful for dry skin and stretch marks.
+- Nipple Cream: With ingredients like shea butter, coconut oil, and olive oil, this nipple cream is wonderful for dry skin and stretch marks.
 It’s also my favorite nipple cream!
 Apply it to sore or cracked nipples after a nursing session, and simply wipe off any excess before nursing again.

 - Reusable Nursing Pads: After baby is born, it can take several weeks for breastmilk to regulate.
 This means your milk may let down before you’re ready to nurse your baby.
 These reusable nursing pads are absorbent, eco-friendly, and they won’t irritate your likely already-tender nipples.